14. Obstetrics & Gynecology

 UCare’s Prenatal Care Incentive Program includes:

-- $75 gift certificate after the initial prenatal appointment within the first trimester of pregnancy.
-Members, who join UCare after the first trimester, may earn a gift certificate if seen by a physician within 42 days of joining UCare.
+- $75 gift card after the initial prenatal appointment within the first trimester of pregnancy.
+Members, who join UCare after the first trimester, may earn a gift card if seen by a physician within 42 days of joining UCare.

 - $25 gift certificate for pregnant smokers completing an assessment with UCare's Tobacco Quitline

 Community Education Discounts

 - Brochure: A Pregnant Woman’s Guide to Quit Smoking